 In sum, selected GAC proposals will participate in the following:

-Write a collaborative paper based on the CCN GAC, to be submitted to a special issue with target date early 2021.
+Write a collaborative paper based on the CCN GAC, to be submitted to a special issue of NBDT with target date early the following year.
 This position paper will identify the concrete goals (theoretical or experimental) of the GAC over the next several years, and will be accompanied by commentary pieces (especially from workshop audience members) submitted for peer review to the same journal, to be linked with the collaborative manuscript.

-Attend and present progress at the following CCN 2021.
+Attend and present progress at the following CCN annual meeting.

 Applying to lead a CCN GAC

 Applicants to the CCN GAC call should submit: